Velykinė žvakė "Šaltibaščiai"

 5 Ideas for Decorating Your Easter Table in 2026

-This year, Easter falls on April 5th.
-This means it's high time to start thinking not only about what you'll be baking and cooking, but also about how your festive table will look.
-Because let's face it – even the simplest Russian salad looks better when accompanied by a beautifully decorated Easter egg, a blooming daffodil, and a warmly glowing candle.
+Easter this year is on April 5th.
+This means it's time to think not only about what you'll be baking and cooking, but also how your festive table will look.
+Because let's face it – even the simplest white salad looks better when accompanied by a beautifully decorated Easter egg, a blooming daffodil, and a warmly flickering candle.

 We've gathered five ideas that will help you create a cozy and original Easter table without much hassle or expense.